-With community and district support, Baltimore is maintaining a steady presence of corps members and retaining them as alumni—creating a pipeline of leaders who will bring lasting change for the city’s students.
+A steady presence of Teach For America corps members and alumni are creating a strong pipeline of leaders who will bring lasting change for Baltimore's students.

-Baltimore draws much of its character and potential from the strength of its neighborhood communities, but great disparity exists from one community to the next.
-In Baltimore, the neighborhood where a child is born too often dictates his or her academic destiny and access to life opportunities.
-Based on the most recent Maryland School Assessment (MSA) data, only 59% of eighth graders are proficient in reading and just 40% are proficient in math compared to 91% and 86%, respectively, in Howard County.
-For the past four years, Newsweek, Education Week, and the College Board have ranked Maryland as the number one state in the country for education.
-At the same time, in Baltimore, where more than a third of our students are living in poverty, 40% of students fail to graduate from high school and less than one child in six will graduate from college.
+Baltimore draws much of its character and potential from the strength of its neighborhood communities, but great disparity exists from one neighborhood to the next.
+In Baltimore City and Baltimore County, the neighborhood where a child is born too often dictates his or her academic destiny and access to life opportunities.
+For the past five years, Newsweek, Education Week, and the College Board have ranked Maryland as the number one state in the country for education.
+At the same time, nearly four out of 10 Baltimore City students will not graduate high school, and only 8 percent graduate college in six years.

 After 26 years of partnership with Baltimore City Public Schools and six with Baltimore County Public Schools, Teach For America Baltimore now has more than 1,100 corps members and alumni.
 We have created long-lasting relationships with educators, community organizations, and leaders.
 Students who had corps members teaching in their classrooms are becoming corps members themselves and year after year we recruit, train, and support an increasingly diverse corps that reflects the racial and economic backgrounds of our students.
 Alumni are investing in our state, teaching, leading schools, contributing to the growing EdTech industry, and running for office.